Triumph & Symphony: Notes, Lyrics, & Visuals

 When Rome Falls is both a battle cry to those oppressed by an abusive, narcissistic, or oppressive person or regime, and a cautionary tale to those who think they can walk all over someone with no consequence.
 Balance isn't achieved through oppressors suddenly finding a conscience— it's found through those on the receiving end of the tyranny saying no. No more.
 Beware the breaking point of even the gentlest of souls.

 Civil War has felt more prescient with every passing year.
 As social media has largely made a mockery of useful and productive communication between humans, I still don't know what we're heading for.
 It's worrisome.

 Out of the Hornet's Nest still has the ability to make me feel hope for humanity, even in the bleakest of times.
 (And I feel really good about the production and arrangements on this track.)
 Effortless still has the ability to make me feel hope for myself, even in the bleakest of times.
 There are a lot of song pairings and trios like this that track the arcs within life.
 Each song has a unique relationship with both the song before it and the song after it in a way that creates a prismatic effect in my mind.

 It's notable that the emotional intimacy of Red Summer Berries precedes the sexual intimacy of Animal, and both are preceded by the insulated heartbreak and loneliness of My Lonely Parachute.
 Just like Both Feet In, a song about the relief of realizing that suicide will never be an option, is followed by Oh My Friend, a song about the reciprocity of friends who stick by each other, even during dark times.

 Submarine sacks the fates, fires the genies, and abandons stupid superstitions on its mission for rational explanations.
-The Infinite Call is trying to capture wonderment without religion or magical thinking.
+The Infinite Call tries to capture wonderment without religion or magical thinking.